LF-RoGu/Java-Hometasks/HomeTask/HomeTask2/README.md

 IDE -> IntelliJ

+> [!Note]
+> This programs where run in a linux enviroment, so the main instructions will be on how to run in a linux enviroment.
+> Another section will be added to run this on Windows.

+> [!Importand]:
+> Run Intructions
+> 1. Open the file location where it is stored.
+> 2. Open a terminal in this folder, this can be done by pressing *right click* and *open terminal here*.
+> Or
+> 2.2.
+>   Ctrl + T (most common one)
+>   Go to the file location
+> 3. Execute the file by using the following command
+>    **javac Main.java**
+>    **java Main.java**

+> [!Note]
+> Javac is used to compile the .java file and any other files in the folder (this can be other existing classes that are necessary for the program to run)
+> Java is used execute *run* the actual program.

 Run Intructions:
-1.- Open the file location where it is stored.
+1. Open the file location where it is stored.
-2.- Open terminal
+ Open terminal
  a) Windows
    a.1) Write 'CMD' on the file explorer to open the terminal on that exact location
  b) Linux
    b.1) Ctrl + T (most common one) b.2) Go to the file location
-3.- Execute the file by using the following command "java Main.java"
+3. Execute the file by using the following command "java Main.java"

 How to run the program:
-1.- Select the number if cars to add to a list
+1. Select the number if cars to add to a list
-2.- Enter the information in the following order
+2. Enter the information in the following order
  a) Brand (Ford, Honda, BMW, etc...)
  b) ID (a number for the car)
  c) Model (Civic, ATV, Ryker, Pick up)